Pompidou (TV series): Cast

 Jane Asher starred in episode 3, Anita Dobson played the role of Sally in episode 4 and Beattie Edmondson appeared in episodes 1 and 6.
 Australian actress Rebel Wilson, Matt Lucas' roommate when they both lived in the U.S., makes an uncredited cameo as a Vicki Pollard lookalike from Little Britain in episode 5.
-Julian Dutton, one of the show's co-creators and writers, appeared in episode 2 as the TV Delivery Man.
+Julian Dutton, one of the show's co-writers, appeared as a cameo in episode 2 as the cockney, tea drinking Delivery Man.

 Episodes

 Critical reception

 The series was widely panned on release.
 Ben Dowell of the Radio Times labelled it "a strange beast", describing Lucas' character as "selfish, vain, venal and oddly childlike.
-I think he’d like me to add "appealing" but I can’t."
+I think he’d like me to add "appealing" but I can't."
 (He did, however, point to a rare favourable review by one of his colleagues, Jack Seale.)
 Echoing remarks made by many other reviewers, Sally Newall of The Independent compared Lucas' shtick unfavourably to Rowan Atkinson's in Mr. Bean, as well as Lucas' own as the faux-disabled character Andy Pipkin in Little Britain.

 Michael Hogan of The Telegraph called it "pretty painful: 25 minutes that felt like 75, with telegraphed jokes and interminable scenes.
 Justin “Mr Tumble” Fletcher does this sort of clowning better over on CBeebies."
 The idea that the series would be better served on a children's network was echoed by commenters on the trailer on YouTube.
 Negative audience reaction continued when the show came to Netflix as a "Netflix original", where it became the entertainment provider's lowest rated original series.

 A retrospective on the series and its reception, by The Guardians Brian Logan, spoke more positively, if not unreservedly, about Pompidou.
 Describing a supposed strain of snobbery in British criticism of silent comedy, and comedy that children can enjoy, Logan goes on to say that "some set-pieces don’t work ...
 And yes, some of it’s hokey and old-fashioned", but also speculates that any silent comedy vehicle may well have received "the sniffiness that’s greeted Pompidou".